caksoylar/vim-mysticaltutor/README.md

 * [terminal.sexy](https://terminal.sexy) used for creating some of the terminal themes

 ## Todo
-Still under active development, so colors and styles might change.
-* Overhaul `Spell*` highlights by using underline and undercurl instead of foreground colors
 * Fix `PmenuSel` for 16 colors

 ## More screenshots